 Lexicon

-This lexicon explains certain concepts from the toolkit and further clarifies the difference (or lack thereof) between certain concepts.
+This lexicon explains certain concepts from the toolkit and further clarifies the difference (or lack thereof) between certain concepts, in alphabetical order.

 Breastfeeding leave – lactation leave – prophylactic leave

-An employee who is breastfeeding her child can go on breastfeeding leave.
+An employee who is breastfeeding her child can take breastfeeding leave.
 Breastfeeding leave follows straight on from pregnancy leave and is a period in which the employee is not working, so she can breastfeed her baby.
 There are two kinds of breastfeeding leave.

 Breastfeeding mothers who are exposed to occupational risks are eligible for paid breastfeeding leave as part of maternity protection.
 Prophylactic breastfeeding leave or lactation leave is possible for up to 5 months after the birth.
 For prophylactic leave, the employee does not receive any wages from you, as the employer, but instead receives a replacement income from the health insurance fund.